(MA PhD (Lond))

 - 'The European Union and Unilateral Secession: The Case of Catalonia', Zeitschrift für öffentliches Recht 73 (2018) (with Z. Vermeer).

-- 'Why Peace Endures: An Analysis of Post-Conflict Stabilization' in European Journal of International Security 2:2 (July 2017) (with A. Hoeffler).
+- 'Why Peace Endures: An Analysis of Post-Conflict Stabilization', European Journal of International Security 2:2 (July 2017) (with A. Hoeffler).

 - 'Some Implications of the ICJ Advisory Opinion for Resolution of the Serbia-Kosovo Conflict' in M. Milanovic and M. Wood, eds., The Law and Politics of the Kosovo Advisory Opinion, Oxford: Oxford University Press, 2015 (with S. Wolff).